 Snorting And Shooting Cocaine Can Lead To Diseases Like Hepatitis C And HIV

-Snorting cocaine is the most common way users consume the stimulant.
-Many people may not think twice when a friend hands them a rolled up a dollar bill to do a line, but consider where that dollar bill has been.
+Some people may not think twice when a friend hands them a rolled-up dollar bill to do a line, but consider where that dollar bill has been.
 It's been in public restrooms, dropped on the ground, and handled by hundreds of people.
 Every interaction this dollar bill has had brings specks of dirt, germs, and even disease straight into the mucus membrane of your nose.
 Hepatitis C is a resilient virus that can live up to three weeks at room temperature on any surface, including that bill you just shoved up your nose.
 The virus attacks your liver and can become a lifelong ailment.

-While most people opt to snort cocaine, there are some who choose to consume the drug via injection.
-Cocaine shooters who share needles run the risk of contracting a variety of life-altering diseases, including HIV.
+While most users opt to snort cocaine, some choose to consume the drug via injection.
+Cocaine shooters who share needles run the risk of contracting a variety of life-altering ailments, including HIV infection.

 Cocaine Can Trigger Parkinson's Disease, Brain Hemorrhages, And Other Serious Neurological Issues

 Neurological problems are another major risk cocaine users undertake.
-The drug can increase your risk for seizures and strokes, and it can also cause brain hemorrhages and bulges in the walls of cerebral blood vessels.
+The drug can increase your risk for seizures and strokes, and it can also cause brain hemorrhages.
 What's more, it can even trigger movement disorders like Parkinson's disease.
 Even if these life-threatening complications don't occur, cocaine can still damage your memory, short-circuit your attention span, and destroy your impulse control.

 It Can Lead To Mental Health Problems

 Cocaine can take a serious toll on your mental health.
-While some users report feeling alert and energized, others report paranoia, anxiety, or even psychosis - symptoms which can appear even when the user isn't actually high on cocaine.
-It isn't clear whether cocaine causes these symptoms or whether it exacerbates pre-existing conditions.
+While the drug renders many users alert and energized, some have reported paranoia, anxiety, and even psychosis - symptoms that can appear even when the user isn't actually high on cocaine.